fdraxler/TutorialSmartAssistant/Readme.md

 # TutorialSmartAssistant

-Version used for Fundamentals of Machine Learning in winter 2020.
+Version used for Fundamentals of Machine Learning in summer 2021.

 ## Workflow